baregl/PlayBack/README.md

 ## Based on
 - Clientlib
   - PKGJ for the config parser by Philippe Daouadi (BSD 2-Clause)
-  - Murmur3 by Austin Appleby from qLibc ported by Seungyoung Kim (BSD 2-Clause)
+  - Murmur3 for file hash by Austin Appleby from qLibc ported by Seungyoung Kim (BSD 2-Clause)
+  - Tweetnacl for cryptographic functions by djb and others (public domain)
 - Vita client
   - Vitasdk by vitasdk (MIT/GPLv3)
 - 3ds client